How to Identify the Best Kid’s Helmet for Maximum Safety and Comfort

 One of the most important factors to consider when purchasing kid’s helmets is getting the right size.
 There are at least 11 different sizes of kid’s helmets to choose from.
 Toddler sizes range from XXXXS, which is the smallest helmet size that fits a head with a circumference of 18.11 inches to size 6.5 that fits a head with a circumference of 20.5 inches.
 Helmets for kids aged 2 to 8 will generally range from size 6 5/8 that fits a head circumference of 21 inches to 7 1/8 that fits a head with a circumference of 22 3/8 inches.

-In fact Amazon have a full kids safety helmet size guide on this buying guide for kids safety helmets page.
+Amazon used to have have a full kids safety helmet size guide on their helmet buying guide section but that appears to have been deleted now!

 Toddlers Safety Helmet Fitting Guide